Farukcinemre/health_data_with_AI/README.md

 );

+Grant permissions to the MySQL user specified in config.py:
+GRANT ALL PRIVILEGES ON health_data.* TO 'your_user'@'localhost' IDENTIFIED BY 'your_password';
+FLUSH PRIVILEGES;

+Replace 'your_user' and 'your_password' with the values from config.py.

-Update config.py with your database credentials and Flask settings.
+Update config.py with your database credentials and Flask settings, ensuring DB_NAME is set to "health_data".